-Bridging the Gap Social Skills Therapy Programme
+Bridging the Gap Social Skills Training Programme

 Social interactions do not always run smoothly and there may be times where conflict resolution skills are required.
-Hence, social skills therapy can teach your child how to implement socially appropriate strategies to maintain & sustain strong friendships in school.
+Hence, social skills training can teach your child how to implement socially appropriate strategies to maintain & sustain strong friendships in school.

 We use a developmental methodology – “Social Thinking”, to help children effectively interact with others, helping them figure out the best way to think or act in a social situation.
 This helps them realise that whenever they are around others, the way they behave will affect how others think about them.
 This will train our children’s brains to understand and decipher what people around them might be thinking.
 This social thinking methodology will also teach our young learners how to create positive thoughts about themselves and others.

-Our Social Skills Therapy Process
+Our Social Skills Training Process

-Social skills therapy uses strategies such as role-playing, video-modelling and social stories to develop your child’s play skills (turn-taking or sharing a toy), conversational skills (verbal and non-verbal language), emotional skills (managing emotions and having empathy for others) and problem-solving skills (dealing with a conflict or making a decision).
+Social skills training uses strategies such as role-playing, video-modelling and social stories to develop your child’s play skills (turn-taking or sharing a toy), conversational skills (verbal and non-verbal language), emotional skills (managing emotions and having empathy for others) and problem-solving skills (dealing with a conflict or making a decision).

 1. Initial Assessment